kurogosane1/Testing1/README.md

 # Testing1

-This is to test Javascript
+This is a coding test challenge using the JSON API